Summary

 After getting drenched a couple of times, your dog will understand that keeping away from the garden is the only way to avoid getting wet.

-Give Your Dog its Own Space
+Give Your Dog Its Own Space

 Be Patient